 Children move into the second phase of childhood at age six or seven.
-The intellect of the elementary school student is no longer restricted by the physically oriented learning mode of the very young.
+The intellect of the elementary school student is no longer focused entirely on the physically oriented learning mode of the very young.
 New energy is available and a vivid life of feelings and emotion emerges.
 The children can begin to grasp inner meanings and relationships, and are now ready to be guided by a teacher into formal learning.
 The arrival of new capacities is treated carefully, however.
 It is unreasonable, and may even be harmful, to expect performance or achievement that is not commensurate with a child's age.
 And while it is important to nurture the new intellectual abilities, we must continue to foster the imagination as the child moves through the elementary school.
-Therefore, all subjects - mathematics and social studies, language arts and science, music, and foreign languages - are taught imaginatively and artistically, in order to engage the children's feelings as well as their intellects.
+Therefore, all subjects - mathematics and social studies, language arts and science, music, and world languages - are taught imaginatively and artistically, in order to engage the children's feelings as well as their intellects.

 The narrative content of the curriculum is intended to mirror the child's awakening consciousness.
-The children's need to find themselves in the stories -- of harmony broken and reestablished, of moral and idealistic struggle, of good versus evil, and of challenge to authority -- is addressed through the presentation of multicultural stories, biographies from around the world, and oral essays.
+The children's need to find themselves in the stories - of harmony broken and reestablished, of moral and idealistic struggle, of good versus evil, and of challenge to authority - is addressed through the presentation of diverse stories from myriad perspective, biographies from around the world, and oral essays.
 In these years, the curriculum also emphasizes the thorough integration of all subjects rather than compartmentalized study.
+In the earliest years, content is told through fairy tale, folk tale, and myth, and transitions into a more factual recounting of history in the upper grades.
+Of paramount importance to our community is a commitment to telling stories from all walks of life - of every race, gender, ability and creed - to provide both windows and mirrors that peer into the myriad facets of human experience for our students.

-In a Waldorf school, the arts are always an integral part of the curriculum.
+In a Waldorf school, the arts are an integral part of the curriculum.
 All students learn to paint and draw, and to work with clay, stone, and metal.
 They also learn to sing, play the recorder, read music, and to play an orchestral instrument.
 The practical arts, handcrafts and woodwork, which balance the students' academic and artistic work, are also requirements in a Waldorf school.
 Regular homework is not given until the third grade, reflecting our belief that young children should spend the afternoon playing and resting before eating dinner and going to bed for a good night's sleep, in order to be ready for the day ahead.